 Provides a safe and healthy environment for socialising, keeping fit and healthy, learning new skills and finding new ways to integrate into society while retaining one’s culture. www.bhmwa.com

 This Policy is valid from 25 May 2018, after the new General Data Protection Regulation (GDPR) came into effect.
-This Policy was last updated on 07 September 2018.
+This Policy was last updated March 2020.

 At St Martin-in-the-Fields we are committed to protecting and respecting your privacy and all personal data is held by us and processed in accordance with the Data Protection Act 1998 (DPA) and General Data Protection Regulation (GDPR).

 This Policy (together with our website Terms and Conditions available here), sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us when you use our website – www.smitf.org.

 For the purpose of the DPA, the data controller is St Martin-in-the-Fields, Trafalgar Square, London WC2N 4JH (ICO registration number ZA251777).

 The terms data controller, personal data and processing all bear their legal meanings under the DPA, for more information please see here.

 We may collect and process the following data about you on our website:

 - Information you give us.
 You may give us information about yourself when you use our website.
 This includes information you provide when you fill in forms on our website and when you report a problem with our website.
 Our website includes a function that enables you to make an account to purchase tickets and a separate function to make donations.
 If you choose to use one of these functions, we will collect the following information about you: your name, address, contact details, debit or credit card number, type, expiry date and security code.
 If you create an account you will also have the option of sharing other information about yourself, such as age, gender, relationship, music interests.
 If you are making a donation you will also have the option to allow us to claim gift aid on your donation.